 There was no dawn today.
 I woke up with the first tinges of gray to the night sky (4:20 a.m., just like at home), but there was no sun to herald night turning to day.
 Beth and I figured, separately, that it was going to be a dreary, cool and cloudy day.
 Greg said something about the marine layer and how it burns off at 10 a.m, on the dot.
 I ignored him and pulled on a fleece sweatshirt I’d borrowed.

 Sure enough, though, by 10 a.m. the sun was blazing, and the weather had turned to that famously California weather: clear, cool-yet-warm, dry (no humidity at all), and light breezes.
-The trees/flowers/shrubs here are used to persistent drought, so you don’t get the feeling that plants are thirsty as much as you get a feeling that they’re tough.To read more, a subscription is needed: Click here to subscribe
+The trees/flowers/shrubs here are used to persistent drought, so you don’t get the feeling that plants are thirsty as much as you get a feeling that they’re tough.To read more, a subscription is required.
+Log in or click here to subscribe.